dev-sda1/dotfiles/README.md

 ## Dotfiles

-The dotfiles to my main PC build.
+The dotfiles to my main PC build (at least when I was on arch)

 ### PC Specs